RVs come in all shapes and sizes.

 Meal planning can be as simple as writing down your ideas and schedule on a sheet of paper.
 Or you could go high tech with an online service that provides you with recipes and an automatically generated grocery list.

-If you want to use online tools to plan your meals there are ton of services out there to help you.
+If you want to use online tools to plan your meals, there are a ton of services out there to help you.

 - Plan to Eat – Add recipes to your recipe book, drag the recipes to a calendar to make your plan, and let the site create a grocery list based on your plan that you can then customize.